whitemike889/PayPal-Python-SDK/README.md

 > If deploying on Google appengine and running into issues since requests is a dependency, see [#66](https://github.com/paypal/PayPal-Python-SDK/issues/66) for workaround.

+> **The Payment Card Industry (PCI) Council has [mandated](http://blog.pcisecuritystandards.org/migrating-from-ssl-and-early-tls) that early versions of TLS be retired from service.
+All organizations that handle credit card information are required to comply with this standard.
+As part of this obligation, PayPal is updating its services to require TLS 1.2 for all HTTPS connections.
+At this time, PayPal will also require HTTP/1.1 for all connections.
+See the [PayPal TLS Update repository](https://github.com/paypal/tls-update) for more information.**

 > **TLSv1_2 warning: Due to PCI compliance, merchant servers using a version of TLS that does not support TLSv1_2 will receive a warning.

 > **To verify that your server supports PCI compliant version of TLS, run [this sample](/samples/payment/create_with_paypal_security_test.py) with your sandbox client_id and client_secret.